 9. Soak at a Luxury Beer Spa

 After a big day of walking, it’s time to treat yourself to an evening spa!
-A beer spa.
+And since this is Prague, we’re talking about a beer spa!

 Day 2 of 3 Days in Prague